tomtom828/hello-windows/README.md

       - Add in a Connection Name (i.e. "Local Instance MariaDB")
       - Change the Port to 3307
       - Click OK to finsh.
 And then connect into your new localhost instance for MariaDB.

+### Spring MVC
+  0. Navigate to [https://spring.io/guides/gs/intellij-idea/](https://spring.io/guides/gs/intellij-idea/) to learn to set up Spring MVC with IntelliJ IDEA.
+      - Assuming you already installed Maven from above, no additional downloading/setup will be needed.
+  1. Test your setup by making a [Hello World Webpage](https://spring.io/guides/gs/serving-web-content/).